Juicy Oven Roasted Chicken

 • Salt and Pepper: Salt and pepper are essential for seasoning the chicken both inside and outside.

-• Butter is brushed over the chicken skin to add richness and moisture.
+• Butter: Brushing butter over the chicken skin adds richness and moisture.
 It also contributes to achieving crisp and golden-brown skin during roasting.

-• Olive oil is used alongside melted butter in the roasted chicken recipe to enhance flavor, retain moisture, and contribute to achieving a crispy golden-brown skin during roasting.
-The combination of both fats adds richness and a subtle fruity note, elevating the overall taste and texture of the dish.
+• Olive Oil: Using it alongside the melted butter enhances flavor, retains moisture, and contributes to crispy golden-brown skin during roasting.
+The combination of both fats adds richness.

 How Long to Cook Whole Chicken Recipe Perfect & Juicy (step-by-step instructions)- stuffing the cavity with aromatics.